From passage in Luke 5: 1-11.

-Simon, James and John were fishermen by trade and on one particular occasion had tried throughout the night to catch fish but with no success.
-They probably went to all the good spots they knew, casting and retrieving the nets countless times.
-No matter how much they tried, the result was the same: they met with failure every single time.
+Simon, James and John were fishermen by trade and on one particular occasion had tried throughout the night to bring in a haul without success.
+They probably went to all the good spots they knew, casting and retrieving their nets countless times.
+No matter how much they tried, the result was the same: they caught nothing.
 By the time Jesus came by the lake the following day, these fishermen must have been exhausted from the night’s work.

-Jesus obviously knew about it and when the crowds pressed on him as they tried to listen to his words, it is the boat belonging to Simon that he chose to sit in, and teach the people.
-Simon, James and John listened to the master teach.
-When he had finished, he said to them, ‘Put out into the deep and let down your nets for a catch’.
+He obviously knew about it and when the crowds pressed on him as they tried to listen to his words, it is the boat belonging to Simon that he chose to sit in and teach the people.
+Simon, James and John listened to the master.
+When he had finished, he said to them, “Put out into the deep and let down your nets for a catch”.

-The first thing that came to Simon’s mind was how they had unsuccessfully toiled all night to catch fish.
-Now every fisherman of the time knew that the best time to fish was at night, it was so much harder during the day.
+The first thing that came to Simon’s mind was how they had unsuccessfully toiled all night.
+Now every fisherman of the time knew the best time to fish was at night, it was so much harder during the day.
 Peter made his thoughts known to Jesus.
 He said “Master, we toiled all night and caught nothing”.
 Let’s pause here for a moment.
-This is what we do many times.
+This is what we often do.
 We look back on our fruitless ventures then begin to doubt if God can really cause us to succeed.
-We must ask ourselves a question: did we seek God’s approval before we started the venture that failed?
-If the answer is no, then we cannot charge God for failing to finish something he did not begin.
-The wiser thing to do is to seek him and let him tell you where to cast your net for a catch.
+We must ask ourselves a question, did we seek God’s approval before we started the venture that failed?
+If the answer is no, then we cannot charge God for failing to finish what He did not begin.
+The wiser thing to do is seek His counsel.

-In the end the choice is ours, we can accept God’s guidance (even if it may be difficult) and be successful, or choose to trust in our own ideas.
+In the end we can accept God’s guidance (even if it may be difficult) and be successful, or choose to lean on our own intellect.
 I suggest we trust God.